Donearm/Scientia/devops/AWS.md

 Amazon Machine Images.
 Images to choose from to launch an instance.

+## AWS CLI

+The command-line interface to AWS services.

+### Useful Commands

+* `aws configure` = initial command to run in order to configure access ID, secret access key, role name and zone to access AWS resources from the CLI.
+It stores the configuration under `~/.aws/credentials` and `~/.aws/config`

 ## CloudFormation

 The provisioning service of AWS.
 A JSON/YAML file to create a whole stack of instances, databases and volumes, automatically.